jay-pee/Anki-Chinese-Radicals-Deck-Plus/README.md

 ## Acknowledgment

-Thank you to ccdb.hemiola.com (API for Chinese Characters), zdic.net (for the Ancient Scripture Images) HanziJS (for the Examples), translate.google.com (for the sounds) and the python pinyin module.
+Thank you to ccdb.hemiola.com (API for Chinese Characters), zdic.net (for the Ancient Scripture Images) HanziJS (for the Examples), [audio-cmn](https://github.com/infinyte7/audio-cmn) and Chen Wang (for the high quality audio) and the python pinyin module.